-• Adding affordable housing as a permitted use on land owned/controlled by faith organizations to the RZC 21.04.030 comprehensive allowed uses chart.

-- Adding "affordable housing" as an accessory use to the faith-based definitions. - Adding a density bonus in development capacity for affordable housing on land owned/controlled by faith organizations.

-6. Changes to neighborhood policies engagement process (Kritzer)

-Would like to know more specifics about the referenced updates to policies in the Neighborhoods Element and how those were determined and will be implemented.

-Neighborhood plan updates were generally excluded from Redmond 2050.
-The exception was a review of Neighborhood Element policies for clear conflicts with citywide policy updates as part of the City's obligation to adopt an internally consistent comprehensive plan.
-These policies generally represent policies that are:

-- Incompatible with regional/state requirements (middle housing, e.g.), or - Inconsistent with updated policies in other elements, or - Redundant/duplicative/obsolete.

-Staff engaged with community members using all of the methods identified in Redmond 2050 agenda memos and summarized in quarterly engagement summaries, available at redmond.gov/1495.
+Adding affordable housing as a permitted use on land owned/controlled by faith organizations to the RZC 21.04.030 comprehensive allowed uses chart.
+Adding "affordable housing" as an accessory use to the faith-based definitions.
+Adding a density bonus in development capacity for affordable housing on land owned/controlled by faith organizations.
+6. Changes to neighborhood policies - engagement process (Kritzer) those were determined and will be implemented.
+Staff Response Neighborhood plan updates were generally excluded from Redmond 2050.
+The exception was a review of Neighborho Element policies for clear conflicts with citywide policy updates as part of the City's obligation to adopt an internally consistent comprehensive plan.
+These policies generally represent policies that are: Incompatible with regional/state requirements (middle housing, e.g.), or Inconsistent with updated policies in other elements, or Redundant/duplicative/obsolete.
+Staff engaged with community members using all of the methods identified in Redmond 2050 agenda memos and summarized in quarterly engagement summaries, available at redmond.gov/1495 .
 Staff did not design engagement specific to the limited changes to Neighborhood Element policies.
 Neighborhood-specific engagement for neighborhood plan updates is planned for after Redmond 2050 is complete.

-Overlake and Centers

-7. Centers character and design - see policy CTR-6 (Stuart)

-Would like to have a discussion on character and design policies and look at the big picture and goals.

-Staff response updated for 2/27 study session

-Staff will be prepared for questions and discussion related to character and design at the study session on February 27.
-The policy guide for this chapter might be helpful to understand the changes proposed: redmond.gov/DocumentCenter/View/31167/2024 01-24---Memo-Att-A---Centers-Policy-Guide-PDF

-This Planning Commission recommendation only includes policies under the General Centers and Overlake headers, but there is a design section later in the chapter reviewed with the Community Development and Design Chapter.
+Overlake and Co enters 7.
+Centers character and design - see policy CTR- (Stuart) Staff response updated to 2/27 study session Staff Response Staff will be prepared for questions and discussion related to character and design at the study session on February 27.
+The policy guide for this chapter might be helpful to understand the changes proposed: redmond.gov/DocumentCenter/View/31167/2024 01-24Memo-Att-ACenters-Policy-Guide-PDF This Planning Commission recommendation only includes policies under the General Centers and Overlake headers, but there is a design section later in the chapter reviewed with the Community Development and Design Chapter .
 The focus of the character and design policies is on placemaking and implementing the themes of equity and inclusion, sustainability, and resiliency.
 Many policies that related to character that had exclusionary outcomes were removed in this update.

 Related resources: Background/Engagement Policy Considerations Policy Drafts engagement on inclusive and weld February 17.
 Staff is developing a r staff, several community dinners ar report summarizing this engagement, w Memo, Community Design Policies - First Draft (v 1.0) Presentation Second Draft of Community Development and Design Element (January 24, 2024) Memo Draft 2 Presentation d over the last few years, but focused over this fall and winter, through Saturday, hich included events at the schools, with ent.
 Staff will discuss this topic in depth at a 8.
-Overlake relationship of buildings to street (Stuart) Council Discussion Would like to discuss the relationsh nip of buildings to street (public realm s tandards).
-Staff response updated for 2/27 study session Staff Response L.L. stady session the building and the back of the curb, ca tes to the sidewalk and the design and use an be found in several places.
-The most
+Overlake relationship of buildings to street (Stuart) Council Discussion Would like to discuss the relationship of buildings to street (public realm standards).
+Staff response updated for 2/27 study session Staff Response Z.Z. study session Public Realm Policies Policies that related to the public realm, which cover how the building relates to the sidewalk and the design and use of the space between the front of the building and the back of the curb, can be found in several places.
+The most relevant for this packet and study session discussion are: